GerardReaver/Strata-Scratch/README.md

 ## REPOSITORY TO PRACTICE REAL LIFE INTERVIEW QUESTIONS

+Simple hit 'control + F' and type in the ID and the matching .SQL file will be located above.

   1. 'Lyft Driver Wages' ID 10003 EASY
   2. 'Find all posts which were reacted to with a heart' ID 10087 EASY
   3. 'Finding Updated Records' ID 10299 EASY